Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Collection Methodology

-\textbf{Dataset Assembly Pipeline.} We established an automated pipeline to preprocess and structure raw videos, enabling consistent and accurate downstream annotation.
+We established an automated pipeline to preprocess and structure raw videos, enabling consistent and accurate downstream annotation.
 The pipeline consists of three main stages: video segmentation, filtering, and automated bounding-box annotation.

 \underline{Raw Video Trimming.} Raw videos are trimmed into uniform three-second clips at 30 fps, discarding shorter segments to maintain temporal consistency.

 \underline{Filtering.} Video clips undergo automatic filtering based on person detection and scene-transition analysis.
 Specifically, we employed YOLOv11~\cite{yolo11ultralytics} for human detection and PySceneDetect~\cite{CastellanoPySceneDetect} to identify abrupt scene changes, discarding clips with insufficient human-action content or disrupted temporal continuity.